EUROPEAN DIABETES FORUM

 Our Role

-We will provide the platform for these stakeholders to collaborate and to improve how we, as societies, manage diabetes and jointly advocate for policy change that enables our healthcare systems to cope with the diabetes pandemic.
-We will support European and national stakeholders in driving a policy conversation, take concrete action to improve diabetes care, and provide a central point of contact for diabetes policy in Europe.
+We provide the platform for these stakeholders to collaborate and to improve how we, as societies, manage diabetes and jointly advocate for policy change that enables our healthcare systems to cope with the diabetes pandemic.
+We support European and national stakeholders in driving a policy conversation, take concrete action to improve diabetes care, and provide a central point of contact for diabetes policy in Europe.

 Content from Youtube can't be displayed due to your current cookie settings.
 To show this content, please click "Consent & Show" to confirm that necessary data will be transferred to Youtube to enable this service.
 Further information can be found in our Privacy Policy.
 Changed your mind?
 You can revoke your consent at any time via your cookie settings.